 Can a CFL licensee sell loans to the public?

 No. CFL licenses are strictly limited to selling loans to “institutional investors” and CFL licensees.
-It is important to note that the DFPI defines a “institutional investor” with a much stricter definition under the California Financing Law than the colloquial use.
-There is conflicting authority because there is case law authorizing CFL licensees to sell to the public but the courts and the DFPI acknowledged that the activity of selling loans to the public may trigger licensing regulations under the DRE.
+It is important to note that the DFPI defines a “institutional investor” more strictly under the California Financing Law than the colloquial use.
+There is conflicting authority because there is case law authorizing CFL licensees to sell to the public, but the courts and the DFPI acknowledged that the activity of selling loans to the public may trigger licensing regulations under the DRE.
 Further, the DRE has refused to take a position on this publicly.
 For these reasons, we do not advise selling loans to the public as a CFL licensee.

-Do I need a license to BUY loans in California?
+Do I need a mortgage license to BUY loans in California?

-Technically, no. While both the DRE and DFPI heavily regulate the origination, funding and SALE of loans, they do not technically require a license to buy loans.
+Technically, no. While both the DRE and DFPI heavily regulate the origination, funding, and SALE of loans, they do not technically require a license to buy loans.
 However, this changes if you are buying loans that have held back funds for purposes of future advances or draws.
 Those types of buyers will require a license in California.
-A CFL is sufficient.
+For this, a CFL is sufficient.

 How hard is it to maintain a CFL license?

 Super easy.
-As long as you do these 3 things you can maintain your CFL license indefinitely: (1) maintain eligibility; (2) send in your annual report on time; and (3) notify them appropriately for material changes.
-Eligiblity is simply 2 fold: (1) $25,000 net worth; and (2) surety bond.
+As long as you do these 3 things you can maintain your CFL license indefinitely: Firstly, maintain eligibility; Secondly, send in your annual report on time; and lastly, notify them appropriately for material changes.
+Eligibility is simply two-fold: (1) $25,000 net worth; and (2) surety bond.
 The annual report is due every March 15.
 Do not miss it.
 You will lose your license if you forget to file it.
-Finally, notifying the DFPI about big changes – including changing addresses, adding new officers, directors, managers, general partners or owners over 10%, and adding branches.
+Finally, notify the DFPI about big changes.
+These include changing addresses, adding new officers, directors, managers, general partners or owners over 10%, and adding branches.

 Yes.
 In fact you should.
 Especially if you are a portfolio lender.
 It grants you the maximum transactional capabilities.
 Furthermore, it allows you to minimize non-compliance in California because you have both license at your disposal.